Environments allow you to manage your feature flags throughout your development lifecycle, from local development to staging and production.

 Each feature flag that you create has its own set of targeting rules in each environment making it easy to define different targeting rules in your staging and production environments.
 This allows you to quickly change the targeting rules for a specific feature flag for quality testing on your staging environment with confidence that the feature flag is not enabled for users on your production environments.

 You can manage your environments for each workspace from your Admin settings.
 You can also add new environments or edit existing.

 The Environments section provides you and your team insights into the feature flags configured in each environment.
 Teams can now easily toggle between any environment via the environments dropdown.

 Navigate to the environments icon to quickly see the status of each feature flag in a given environment and a log of feature flag changes to quickly see any modifications made by your team.
 Summary statistics and sorting provide an easy starting point to find the feature flags you and your team are managing.

-To manage your environments, go to the workspaces tab in your Admin Settings page.
-There, you can select the workspace that you want to edit environments for.
+When you first create your account, you're provided with two environments.
+To manage your environments, go to the Workspaces tab in your Admin Settings page.
+Select the workspace that you want to edit environments for.
+You can:

-This special environment does not show up in the web console, because by definition that requires network connectivity.
+A developer can set up a feature flag on their development machine without the SDK requiring network connectivity.
+This is called the localhost environment.
+This environment does not show up in the user interface because, by definition, that requires network connectivity.
 To configure your SDK for this mode, refer to your language SDK guide.